hitaarthh/Flutter-Projects/Quizzler-flutter/README.md

 ## Concepts Used:

-- Understanding OOPs and It's basic pillars.
+- Understanding OOPs and It's 4 pillars(Abstraction, Encapsulation, Inheritance, Polymorphism).
 - Modularising your code into separate classes.
 - Dart classes and objects.
 - Using class constructors.